 Location: ART 212

 All undergraduate students must first apply for general admission to the University of Washington.
 The Office of Admissions offers campus tours, information sessions, drop-in counseling, advice on course selection and more to help prospective students make informed decisions and introduce you to life on campus.
-Once admitted, students should get in touch with an adviser in the School of Art to get on the right track for declaring their major.

 Every Thursday afternoon the Undergraduate Gateway Center is open to prospective transfer students for drop-in advising and a group session on transfer admission conducted by a counselor from the Office of Admissions.
 Transfer students should attend these UW Transfer Thursdays for more information on course planning, timelines etc.